 The prescribed diet for each patient is different and your diet will be based on your health condition.
-However, in general, you might be asked to take a low-salt diet and low intake of water as both of these result in increased ascites and pressure on your kidneys.
-Your treating doctor and/or the dietician will be able to advise the correct diet plan for you. you also need toavoid certain things like fruits if your Potassium level is high.
+However, in general, the doctors may ask you to take a low-salt diet and low intake of water to prevent increased ascites and pressure on your kidneys.
+Your treating doctor and/or the dietician will be able to advise the correct diet plan for you.
+You also need to avoid eating certain things like fruits if your Potassium level is high.

 Post Operative Care